Tropical glaciers are vanishing at an especially rapid pace—and taking valuable climate records with them.

 “You can almost sit there and watch it lose ground,” Thompson says.

-As these ice caps rapidly disappear, they are taking their historical records with them.
+But as these ice caps rapidly disappear, they are taking their historical records with them.
 Losing data of this type means losing some important history about the long-lasting impacts of natural climate, Thompson says.

 These ice cores can tell scientists about the role that climate played in the rise and fall of cultures throughout history.
 The core sampled atop Mt.
 Kilimanjaro, for example, shows a three-millimeter-thick band of black dust.
 It initially settled onto the snowpack some 4,200 years ago.
 This date corresponds to archaeological records showing a 300-year drought in Egypt.